-Qualified members, not eligible for normal or early retirement, have the following options to receive their benefit:
+Qualified members (vested), not eligible for normal or early retirement, have the following two options to receive their benefit:

-- Elect to defer payment of your benefit until you reach normal retirement.
-Elect to commence your benefit as a life-time monthly payment between ages 55 and 65. - You must be at least age 55 before monthly payments begin.
+- 1. Elect to receive monthly payments of your benefit.
+Lifetime monthly payments may begin anytime between ages 55 and 65. - a.
+You must be at least age 55 before monthly payments begin.
 If your payments begin before you reach age 65, your benefits will be reduced because they are paid over a longer period of time.
 The reduction is shown below:

 If your age at commencement is: You will receive this percentage of your normal deferred benefit at commencement:

 55 50.0%

 56 53.3%

 57 56.7%

 58 60.0%

 59 63.3%

 60 66.7%

 61 73.3%

 62 80.0%

 63 86.7%

 64 93.3%

 These percentages are only estimates.
-For more information on

-These percentages are only estimates.
-For more information on the deferred benefits and for a benefit estimate, visit the pension benefits portal in myHR, or contact your HR Generalist or HR Service Center.
-Visit http://umurl.us/retcalc for details.
+For more information on the deferred benefits and for a benefit estimate, visit the pension benefits portal in myHR (Retirement Calculator), or contact your HR Generalist or HR Service Center.
+Visit umurl.us/retcalc for details.

-The following chart provides an overview of the payment options available to qualified members, not eligible for retirement.
+b.
+The following chart provides an overview of the payment options available to qualified members (vested), not eligible for retirement.
 Regardless of which payment option you choose, you will receive a lifetime benefit.
 Depending on the payment option, you may or may not choose to leave a benefit to a joint annuitant or a guaranteed period beneficiary following your death.

-Payment options

-(see definitions below for individual eligibility)

-Single Life Annuity With or without a 10 year

-guaranteed payment period.

-Joint and Survivor Annuity 50%, 75% or 100% continues to

-your joint annuitant after your

-death.
-You may elect a joint and

-survivor annuity with a 10 year

-guaranteed payment period.
+Payment options (see definitions below for individual eligibility) Single Life Annuity With or without a 10 year guaranteed payment period.
+Joint and Survivor Annuity 50%, 75% or 100% continues to your joint annuitant after your death.
+You may elect a joint and survivor annuity with a 10 year guaranteed payment period.

-^{}Payment methods other than a Single Life Annuity, with no guaranteed period, will result in a reduction in the monthly benefit amount to offset for the cost of continuing benefit payments after your death.
+\Payment methods other than a Single Life Annuity, with no guaranteed period, will result in a reduction in the monthly benefit amount to offset for the cost of continuing benefit payments after your death.